BigFood2307/FS22_AnimalFoodCalculatorIngame/README.md

 The mod already calculates that for you!

 ## Yearly Food Requirement
 This is an estimate for a 12 month period.
-Since animals need more food as they grow up, this will not necessarily be 12*daysPerMonth*dailyFoodRequirement.
+Since animals need more food as they grow up, this will not necessarily be 12 x daysPerMonth x dailyFoodRequirement.
 Instead the mod simulates the whole year and calculates the requirement for each month, with cows growing up.
 New births are not included in this estimate.